udevbe/greenfield/compositor-module/README.md

 - `yarn install`
 - `yarn generate`
-- `yarn build`

 ## Usage

 Inside `compositor-module` directory run.
 - `yarn start`

-This will start a new demo compositor implementation.
+This will start a new example compositor implementation.

-There are 2 checkboxes that will connect to the compositor-proxy instance as indicated by the freely adjustable text input.
-The last text input can launch a (experimental) web app client that runs entirely inside your browser.
+There are 2 inputs available to launch applications.

+The first one  will connect to a compositor-proxy instance as indicated by the freely adjustable text input in the form of `domain:port`.

+The last text input can launch (experimental) web app clients that runs entirely inside your browser.
-There are 2 demo web apps available `demo-webapp` and `demo-webapp-wgpu` running on `localhost:9000` and `localhost:9001` respectively.
+There are also 2 demo web apps available `demo-webapp` and `demo-webapp-wgpu` that you can run by going into the respective directory running on `http://localhost:9000` and `http://localhost:9001` respectively.